-Most drivers are fully aware of the dangers of riding a motorcycle in the Baltimore Area.
-Quite often, other motorists simply don’t see or notice motorcycles unless they are being particularly careful and diligent.
-Motorcycles lack the protective metal cocoon that protects drivers in typical passenger vehicles and even smaller vehicles.
-Without this protective shield of metal, motorcycle accidents can cause particularly devastating road rash, other injuries, or death.
-Motorcycles present an uncommonly small profile in traffic, and vehicle drivers are not always looking out for them as they should be.
+Motorcycle accidents can cause particularly devastating road rash, other injuries, or death.
+Motorcycles present an uncommonly small profile in Towson traffic, and vehicle drivers are not always looking out for them as they should be.

-If you’ve been involved in a motorcycle accident, contact a Baltimore motorcycle accident lawyer at Leppler Injury Law for help.
-We understand the dangers of riding and the law surrounding motorcycles and are ready to fight for the rights to your just and fair financial compensation.
+If you’ve been involved in a motorcycle accident, contact a Towson motorcycle accident lawyer at Leppler Injury Law for help.
+As an experienced attorney, John understands the dangers of riding and the law surrounding motorcycles and is ready to fight for the rights to your just and fair financial compensation.

 Cars colliding with motorcycles are the most common type of motorcycle accident, and large commercial trucks colliding with motorcycles are the most damaging.
 Some of the most common types of motorcycle accidents are caused by: